 There are so many reasons to be a sponsor of Cleveland Basketball, but the #1 reason is the kids!

-Our program is 100% community driven, organized and managed almost completely by parent volunteers, who have or have had youth or high school players come through our program.
+Our program is 100% community driven, organized and managed almost completely by Varsity Assistant Coach Jaz and a few parent volunteers who currently have, or have had, youth or high school players come through our program.
 Cleveland Basketball is committed to providing a quality basketball experience for all children and teens, regardless of their ability to pay.